Updated on November 28, 2022.

 A sales representative who makes sales remotely, usually through phone or email, instead of face-to-face.

 The main measurable goals you are looking to reach that’ll indicate you are moving in the right direction.
-Defining a business’ KPIs is a crucial way to track progress.
+Defining a company or team’s KPIs is a crucial way to track progress.

 This sales strategy refers to the process of first aiming to land a deal with a company but then working to expand the scope of the services you provide for this client and increase your revenue.